Types of Microform, Their Differences, and Their Uses

 microfilm reel

-The images are roughly 1/25 of the original page size, and besides having a capacity of 2,000+ images, microfilm can also have a shelf life of 500 years if stored and cared for properly—making it not only a space-saving storage option, but sustainable as well.
+The micro-sized document images are roughly 1/25 of the original page size.
+Aside from having a capacity of 2,000+ images, microform can also have a shelf life of 500 years if stored and cared for properly.
+This makes it not only a space-saving storage option, but also a sustainable one.

 Microfilm